hyperledger/indy-hipe/text/relationship-protocol/README.md

   },
   "you": [],
   "us": {},
-  "comment_ltxt": { "en": "Let's be friends.
-This is Alice." }
+  "comment_ltxt": "Let's be friends.
+This is Alice."
 }
 ```